luisarita/smppSolution/README.md

  A .Net class project containing all the logic to interact with the esme java app

 service
- A .Net windows service that acts as a loader to the library logic.
+ A .Net Windows service that acts as a loader to the library logic.
 Having the service logic separated facilitates debugin

+smppMonitor
+ A .Net Windows service that helps monitor the SMPP Instances and do corresponding restarts